smartsdk/smartsdk-recipes/recipes/data-management/sth/ha/readme.md

     miniswarm start 3
     eval $(docker-machine env ms-manager0)

 Comet needs a mongo database for its backend.
 If you have already deployed Mongo within your cluster and would like to reuse that database, you can skip the next step (deploying backend).
-You will just need to pay attention to the variables you define for Comet to link to Mongo, namely, MONGO_SERVICE_URI and REPLICASET_NAME.
-Make sure you have the correct values in frontend.env.
+You will just need to pay attention to the variables you define for Comet to link to Mongo, namely, ```MONGO_SERVICE_URI``` and ```REPLICASET_NAME```.
+Make sure you have the correct values in ```frontend.env```.
+The value of ```MONGO_SERVICE_URI``` should be a routable address for mongo.
+If deployed within the swarm, the service name (with stack prefix) would suffice.
+You can read more in the [official docker docs](https://docs.docker.com/docker-cloud/apps/service-links/).
+The default values should be fine for you if you used the [Mongo Replicaset Recipe](../../../utils/mongo-replicaset/readme.md).

-Otherwise, if you prefer to make a new deployment of Mongo just for comet, simply run...
+Otherwise, if you prefer to make a new deployment of Mongo just for Comet, you can take a shortcut and run...

     sh deploy_back.sh